Developing a Budget

-- Nationally competitive grants (as per current Australian Competitive Grants Register), except where the funding body/scheme expressly provides for such a fee*.
+- Nationally competitive grants, except where the funding body/scheme expressly provides for such a fee*.
 For example, ACIAR allow a 13% fee for the lead organisation, and 5% for partner organisations.
-These allowed ACIAR fees would be split between the Office of Research and the primary School/Centre.
+These allowed ACIAR fees would be split between the Office of the DCVR and the primary Faculty/Centre.

 - Projects under $20,000 GST exclusive

 - CRC grants and CRC project grants

 - If a project includes budget items that are clearly identified as student support (eg. stipends and/or operating costs), the infrastructure fee will not be applied to those student budget items (but will be applied to the balance).